 Next, I gave the white metal IKEA handles a coat of Gold Chrome and let dry.
 Then I gave everything a coat of MontanaCans Varnish in matte for the dresser and gloss for the handles.
 Be sure to fully cover the handles with varnish to seal the metallic gold.
 While the Gold Chrome color is the perfect metallic gold, it can rub away easily leaving a more dull gold if not fully sealed with varnish.
 If you would prefer you can also use Montana Metallic Effect Spray in color Gold for a similar look without the wearing issue.

 The final step was to drill new handles holes and attacht the gold hardware.

-Since the pattern on the front was so busy, I decided to keep the dresser surround white.
+I decided to keep the dresser surrounding white with the pattern on the front being so busy.
 However, you can easily spray paint that any color of Montana Gold you like too!

 I am so obsessed with my new side table for my studio.
 Not only does it give me extra storage, but it is super cute and fits right in next to my pink couch!

 Now don’t you all just love the gradient effect the Montana Gold spray paint gives the dresser?
 If you are as obsessed as I am, be sure to check out allspraypainted for so many more ways to use MontanaCans spray paint.
 Be sure to also check out my other gradient paint projects that use Montana Gold, like these gradient vases, and these gradient planters.